How to Smoke a Turkey

 taste of home

 Here’s a little secret: You don’t actually need a smoker in order to make smoked turkey.
-You can convert your grill into a smoker, which is the method our Test Kitchen swears by.
-They used a Weber Original Kettle Charcoal Grill for this recipe, but you can use any charcoal or gas grill.
+You can convert your grill into a smoker, a method that our Test Kitchen swears by.
+They used a Weber Original Kettle Charcoal Grill for this recipe.

 Of course, you can certainly smoke a turkey in a smoker.
-Like grills, smokers can run on charcoal, gas or wood pellets—and there are also electric smokers.
+Like grills, smokers can run on charcoal, gas or wood pellets.
 With so many different options, consider these things before buying a smoker.

 How to Smoke a Turkey (Recipe)